Medically reviewed by Drugs.com. Last updated on Jul 1, 2022.

 The effect of tetracyclines on labor and delivery is unknown.

-Gastrointestinal: Anorexia, nausea, vomiting, diarrhea, glossitis, dysphagia, enterocolitis, and inflammatory lesions (with monilial overgrowth) in the anogenital region.
+Gastrointestinal: Anorexia, nausea, vomiting, diarrhea, glossitis, dysphagia, enterocolitis, and inflammatory lesions (with monilial overgrowth) in the anogenital region, and pancreatitis.
+Hepatotoxicity has been reported.
 These reactions have been caused by both the oral and parenteral administration of tetracyclines.
 Rare instances of esophagitis and esophageal ulcerations have been reported in patients receiving capsule and tablet forms of drugs in the tetracycline class.
 Most of these patients took medications immediately before going to bed (see DOSAGE AND ADMINISTRATION).

-Skin: Maculopapular and erythematous rashes.
+Skin: Maculopapular and erythematous rashes, Stevens-Johnson syndrome, toxic epidermal necrolysis, and erythema multiforme have been reported.
 Exfoliative dermatitis has been reported but is uncommon.
 Photosensitivity is discussed above (see WARNINGS).

-Hypersensitivity reactions: Urticaria, angioneurotic edema, anaphylaxis, anaphylactoid purpura, pericarditis, and exacerbation of systemic lupus erythematosus.
+Hypersensitivity Reactions: Urticaria, angioneurotic edema, anaphylaxis, anaphylactoid purpura, serum sickness, pericarditis, and exacerbation of systemic lupus erythematosus.

 Blood: Hemolytic anemia, thrombocytopenia, neutropenia, and eosinophilia have been reported with tetracyclines.